edzsheehy/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "allkeys-lru"
 ```

+### Finish up

-Clean up your work by deleting the created resources:
+To finish this tutorial, run the following command to clean up your work and delete the created resources:

 ```shell
 kubectl delete pod/redis configmap/example-redis-config